Xeragus/user-management-task/README.md

 # PHP Test Project

 ### The priorities
-1. Having robust security against common vulnerabilities: XSS, CSRF, SQLi
+1. Implementing robust security against common vulnerabilities (XSS, CSRF, SQLi, Clickjacking) using secure code practices and HTTP security headers
-2. Having great UI/UX: Live search, smooth SPA-like experience
+2. Providing great UI/UX: Live search, smooth SPA-like experience

 ### The trade-oofs
 1. In the code there are few comments of places where code could have been extracted to a partial, or DRY-ied up.
 All those places are noted, and can be polished to perfection easily.
 Since I didn't want to spend more than 4 hours, I didn't do it now.